crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 ### Why programmers favor microservices?
 Why do we pay this heavy microservices tax?

-Any MBA, or account would tell you that you should not spend 60% more when you can get the same outcome for half.
-The adoption of microservices for most programmers is akin to socialism for programmers.
+Any MBA, or accountant would tell you that you should not spend 60% more when you can get the same outcome for half.
+The adoption of microservices for most programmers is akin to socialism or idealism.
 Where did they come from, and why do programmers often make them today, when they carry this overhead?

 #### Be like Amazon